ciss84/Ps3Mfw/README.md

 modified version of haxxxen MFW-Builder (and original MFW-Builder 0.2.1) By Mugiwara

 # use
-extract ps3keys.rar and replace all file and go (ps3keys.rar not have passcode)
+extract ps3keys.rar and replace all file and go tested on rebug 4.86.1 lite for nobd nobt and rsod (ps3keys.rar not have passcode)

 # Changes: